-- Substituting a manual task of carrying tools from one level to another with a material hoist or craning material will minimise the risk of workers developing a musculoskeletal disorder. - Substituting a two part epoxy substance with a water based acrylic water proofing system will minimise exposure to a hazardous substance. - Substituting an ordinary brick-cutting saw blade with a noise-reduced saw blade to minimise exposure to hazardous noise.
+- Substituting a manual task of carrying tools from one level to another with a material hoist or craning material will minimise the risk of workers developing a musculoskeletal disorder. - Substituting a two-part epoxy substance with a water-based acrylic waterproofing system will minimise exposure to a hazardous substance. - Substituting an ordinary brick-cutting saw blade with a noise-reduced saw blade will minimise exposure to hazardous noise.